skycoin/User-Manuals/Personalizing your Skywallet.md

 <Screenshot of the Hardware Wallet window with the options available when the Skywallet is used after configuration for the first time>

-When you use the Skywallet for the first time, you will find these two warnings associated with **"Creating a Backup"** and **"Setting a Pin"** being displayed in the Desktop Wallet window.
+When you use the Skywallet for the first time, you will find these two warnings associated with **Creating a Backup** and **Setting a Pin** being displayed in the Desktop Wallet window.

 Both of these warnings are to be dealt with seriously or it may compromise the security of your Skywallet.